lwgray/python_excerises/README.md

 Install the sentiment analysis package afinn.
-You can find out more about it at https://pypi.python.org/pypi/afinn/0.1 Create and save in a shelve database a DataFrame that includes in its rows some data from each review.
+You can find out more about it at https://pypi.python.org/pypi/afinn/0.1 Create a DataFrame that includes in its rows some data from each review.

 Each row should include:
   •	review author's screen name
   •	author location
   •	review ID
   •	review date
   •	review title
   •	each rating provided by the reviewer
   •	an afinn sentiment score for the reviewer's written comment.

+Save the dataframe to a shelve database.

 Calculate descriptive statistics for the sentiment score to summarize the reviewers' feelings about their experiences with this hotel.